bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:04:28

-Right.
-Okay.
-So, there's a bunch of new futures as well as bug fixes and improvements, sorry, performance improvements in this new release.
+So, there are a bunch of new features as well as bug fixes and improvements, sorry, performance improvements in this new release.
 We're going to discuss a couple of these.
 This is kind of just our selection.
 If this podcast was made by two other people, by Ors and Sharon, they might make a different selection.